[R.O. 1992 § 620.010; CC 1984 § 51.010]

 No license issued under this Chapter shall be transferred or assigned or used in any way by any person other than the one to whom it was issued.

-All licenses issued under the provisions of this Chapter shall expire on the thirty-first (31st) day of May following the issuance thereof.
-For a partial year license, the fee shall be pro-rated quarterly.
+All licenses issued under the provisions of this Chapter shall expire on May 31 following the issuance thereof.
+For a partial year license, the fee shall be prorated quarterly.
 No license fee shall be returned to the holder upon sale, transfer or dissolution of the business for which the license was issued.

 The following general operating requirements shall apply to all junk dealers licensed in accordance with the provisions of this Chapter.